-Alice Fahs is an associate professor of history at the University of California, Irvine.
+Alice Fahs is an emeritus professor of history at the University of California, Irvine.
 The author of The Imagined Civil War: Popular Literature of the North and the South, 1861-1865 (2000), she is interested in a broad view of American cultural history, including popular culture, print culture, and the market as well as more traditional subjects of intellectual inquiry.
-Most recently, she published an edition of Hospital Sketches (2003), Louisa May Alcott’s classic account of her nursing experiences during the Civil War, and a study of late-nineteenth-century American society and culture entitled Out on Assignment: Newspaper Women and the Making of Modern Public Space (2011).
+Her other publications include an edition of Hospital Sketches (2003), Louisa May Alcott's classic account of her nursing experiences during the Civil War, and a study of late-nineteenth-century American society and culture entitled Out on Assignment: Newspaper Women and the Making of Modern Public Space (2011).

 - Newspaper Women and the Making of the Modern, 1885-1910